Request a 30-minute demo

 At Datafold, we believe that data diffing should be utilized in two core places in your dbt lifecycle: development and deployment.

 • During development: While you’re developing your dbt models, run your core dbt tests and diff your data to speed up your development work.
-Using the free Datafold VS Code Extension, you can run and diff your dbt models with a few simple clicks to test your data in the space you spend the most time as a practitioner before confidently opening up that PR.
+This gives you your initial confidence in your PR.

 • During deployment: Testing during development is a great way to proactively find issues, but diffing during deployment automates testing and guarantees issues don’t slip through.
 By using Datafold Cloud’s CI diff check, you can see immediate diff results and impact analysis of your code changes within your PR, so you and your team understand how your code changes will affect downstream dbt models, BI tools, and other data apps.
 As a result, only approved data differences make it to your production environment.